Code-Institute-Submissions/Donald-file/README.md

 - In most of my project, I have received a lot of help from the tutors such as Michael Park, Tim Nelson, Anne Greaves, etc. And they have all my thanks.

-- In addition, I have to give thanks to miscellaneous members of the Slack community to providing insights and hints to my questions that I posed
+- In addition, I have to give thanks to miscellaneous members of the Slack community for providing insights and hints to my questions that I posed

-- Finally my tutor, Akshat
+- Finally my appreciation to my tutor, Akshat